 The Buckinghamshire Military Museum Trust preserves the heritage of the local military units raised in the historic county of Buckinghamshire in England from the 1500s onwards, including the Militia, Yeomanry, Volunteers, Territorials, and Home Guard.
+The Trust was established in December 1985.

-Old Gaol Museum, Buckingham has been closed since 16th March 2020.
+Old Gaol Museum, Buckingham is currently closed

 How to find us